 After graduating from Emory University, top student and athlete Christopher McCandless abandons his possessions, gives his entire $24,000 savings account to charity and hitchhikes to Alaska to live in the wilderness.
 Along the way, Christopher encounters a series of characters that shape his life.

 Painfully shy Todd Anderson has been sent to the school where his popular older brother was valedictorian.
-His room-mate, Neil Perry, although exceedingly bright and popular, is very much under the thumb of his overbearing father.
+His roommate, Neil Perry, although exceedingly bright and popular, is very much under the thumb of his overbearing father.
 The two, along with their other friends, meet Professor Keating, their new English teacher, who tells them of the Dead Poets Society, and encourages them to go against the status quo.
-Each, in their own way, does this, and are changed for life.Written by
+Each does so in his own way, and is changed for life.Written by

 Liz Jordan <firstname.lastname@example.org>

 82 of 104 people found this review helpful.

 Was this review helpful to you?

 | Report this